Meriden Gravure Company records

 Meriden Gravure Company

-Driven by the needs of the local silver industry, the company early developed an expertise in high quality image reproduction.
+Driven by the needs of the local silver industry, the company developed an early expertise in high quality image reproduction.
 It perfected the use of the full-tone collotype printing method, and soon attracted business from other clients who required highly detailed image reproduction, including scientific journals, museums, libraries, and publishers of illustrated books.
 By the mid-twentieth century, the company was also using offset printing presses, for which it pioneered the use of the fine screened 300-line halftone process for art reproduction and scholarly facsimiles.
 Both reproduction methods were in use through 1967, when the collotype presses were retired.
 The company first offered color printing in the 1940s.
 Through careful quality control, including an insistence on photographing directly from the item to be reproduced and using high quality paper, Meriden Gravure achieved a reputation of consistent excellence in printed illustration.

 In addition to an extensive list of academic and museum clients, Meriden Gravure enjoyed steady business from the commercial sphere.
 The General Electric Company was one of its biggest accounts, as was the United States government (the company earned classified status during World War II).